(MPhil also available)

 Minimum 2:1 undergraduate degree (or equivalent); If you are not a UK citizen, you may need to prove your knowledge of English.

 Potential research projects

 We encourage enquiries from prospective students on palaeoceanography and polar oceanography linked to the expertise of the potential supervisors.
-Specific project titles for 2018 will be available online in late 2017.

 Current/recent research projects